dat3startcode/javaScriptInClass3sem/day3/WEDNESDAY.md

 Forms, Ajax, fetch, and promises

+- learn about Vite and how to use it
 - learn all about Ajax and how to use it
 - learn about the fetch API and how to use it
 - learn about promises and how to use them